 We offer trainings across the country and can create customized training for your organization or community.

 Anyone who is looking to implement adult foundational learning, literacy, or parenting programming into their agencies services.

 Literacy practitioners, instructors, facilitators, volunteer tutors, and community workers who work with foundational learners.

-Training can be utilized by those working with low-literate learners in a variety of workplace environments – including schools, family resource centers, community centers, preschools, outreach and intervention programs, drop-in centers, clients’ homes, and churches.
+Training can be utilized by those working with low-literate learners in a variety of workplace environments — including schools, family resource centres, community centres, preschools, outreach and intervention programs, drop-in centres, clients’ homes, and churches.